UMMS-Biocore/debrowser/README.md

 ----

-You can also view specific tables of your input data for each type of dataset available and search for a specific geneset by inputting a comma-seperated list of genes or regex terms to search for in the search box within the left panel.
+You can also view specific tables of your input data for each type of dataset available and search for a specific geneset by inputting a comma-separated list of genes or regex terms to search for in the search box within the left panel.
 To view these tables, you must select the tab labeled 'Tables' as well as the dataset from the dropdown menu on the left panel.